 Perfect game (baseball) – Wikipedia

 In Major League Baseball, a perfect game is defined as a game in which a pitcher (or combination of pitchers) throws nine innings without allowing a hitter from the opposing side to reach any base at all.
-The perfect game is one in which no opposing player is allowed to reach base by any means, including nohits, walks, hit batsmen, uncaught third strikes, catcher’s interference, fielder’s interference, or fielding errors; in other words, “27 up, 27 down” is the goal (for a nine-inning game).
-The feat has been accomplished 23 times in Major League Baseball history – 21 times since the beginning of the modern era in 1901 – with the most recent accomplishment occurring on August 15, 2012, by Felix Hernández of the Seattle Mariners.
+The perfect game is one in which no opposition player is allowed to reach base by any means, including nohits, walks, hit batters, uncaught third strikes, catcher’s interference, fielder’s interference, or fielding mistakes; in other words, “27 up, 27 down” is the goal (for a nine-inning game).

 The word “perfect game” first appeared in literature in 1908, according to the first documented occurrence.
 It was described as “an absolutely perfect game” by I. E. Sanborn in his report for the Chicago Tribune about Addie Joss’s performance against the White Sox: “an absolutely perfect game in which there were no runs, no hits, and no opponent reaching first base by hook or crook by way of hit, walk or error in nine innings.”
 Several sources suggest that the term “perfect game” was first used in connection to Charlie Robertson’s 1922 perfect game by Ernest J.